Python

 Are you programming in Python or just running a utility?

-People use Python on a Mac for two different reasons: running a program or writing code.
-If you are running a program such as a script or utility, it's okay to use the system Python installed with Xcode Command Line Tools or Homebrew, though it's better to install programs using Pipx.
-If you are a developer, you need to install Python and set up a development environment.
+If you are just running a program such as a script or utility, and not installing any Python packages, it can be okay to use the system Python installed with Xcode Command Line Tools or the Python version installed with Homebrew, though it's better to install UV or install Pipx.
+However, if you are writing code, you need to install Python and set up a development environment to isolate dependencies and avoid conflicts by using UV or Pyenv.

-When you install Pipx with Homebrew, Python will be installed for you.
-This is the easiest way to fix the error zsh: command not found: python if you want to run a Python program such as a utlity or script.
+You can install Pipx with Homebrew and Python will be installed for you.
+This is an easy way to fix the error zsh: command not found: python but only if you want to run a Python program such as a utility or script.

 If you are starting a programming project with Python, you need to install Python and set up a development environment.

-There are several ways to install Python on a Mac.
-You can install Python with Homebrew or use a Python version manager such as Pyenv or Rye.
-Either:
+There are multiple ways to install Python on a Mac.
+You can install Python with Homebrew (not recommended) or use a Python version manager such as UV or Pyenv.
+I recommend:

 If you're developing Python software projects, ask yourself if you're just going to develop one project or if you need to work on multiple Python projects.
-For a single project you can use brew python to install Python with Homebrew but you won't be able to easily switch between Python versions.
-For multiple projects, switching among Python versions, I recommend to install Python with Rye, an all-in-one tool for managing Python projects.
-Alternatively, you can install Pyenv to manage Python versions but it's older and more cumbersome than Rye.
+For a single project you can use brew python to install Python with Homebrew but you won't be able to easily switch between Python versions and updates to Homebrew-installed Python will break your dependencies.
+For multiple projects, including switching among Python versions, I recommend to install Python with UV, an all-in-one tool for managing Python projects.
+Alternatively, you can install Pyenv to manage Python versions but it's older and more cumbersome than UV.

 Instructions for installing Python will explain how to set the $PATH in the .zprofile or .zshrc configuration file.
 This is necessary for the shell to find the Python command.